yastchurka/minitalk/readme.txt

 • The communication between your client and your server has to be done only using UNIX signals.
 • You can only use these two signals: SIGUSR1 and SIGUSR2.

-You have to turn in a Makefile which will compile your source files.
+• You have to turn in a Makefile which will compile your source files.
 It must not relink.
-• You can definitely use your libft.
-• You have to handle errors thoroughly.
-In no way your program should quit unex- pectedly (segmentation fault, bus error, double free, and so forth).
-• Your program mustn’t have memory leaks.
 • You can have one global variable per program (one for the client and one for the server), but you will have to justify their use.
-• In order to complete the mandatory part, you are allowed to use the following
+• you are allowed to use the following
 functions:
 	◦ write
 	◦ ft_printf and any equivalent YOU coded
 	◦ signal
 	◦ sigemptyset
 	◦ sigaddset
 	◦ sigaction
 	◦ kill
 	◦ getpid
 	◦ malloc
 	◦ free
 	◦ pause
 	◦ sleep
 	◦ usleep
 	◦ exit